pinobatch/numism/docs/Howie_encounter.md

 impression that one of the chain's owners believes in decentralized food security through backyard gardening.

-The logo of Seed resembles a seedling (🌱, U+1F331) stylized to resemble the letter S in featural (two strokes starting at top left that curve inward and toward right center).
+The logo of Seed resembles a seedling (🌱, U+1F331) to represent freshness while resembling the letter S in featural (two strokes starting at top left that curve inward and toward right center).

 To deter cart theft, Seed keeps its shopping carts locked.
 A 1 cio coin (value 1/40🪙️) unlocks a cart and is refunded when the cart is